 Context threading eliminates most of the mispredicted taken branches (MPT) on the Pentium 4 and LR/CTR stall cycles on the PPC7410, with similar overall effects for both interpreters.
 Examining Figures 5.1 and 5.2 reveals that subroutine threading has the single greatest impact, reducing MPT by an average of 75% for OCaml and 85% for SableVM on the P4, and reducing LR/CTR stalls by 60% and 75% on average for the PPC7410.
 This result matches our expectations because subroutine threading addresses the largest single source of unpredictable branches-the dispatch used for straight-line sequences of virtual instructions.
 Branch inlining has the next largest effect, since conditional branches are the most significant remaining pipeline hazard after applying subroutine threading.
 On the P4, branch inlining cuts the remaining MPTs by about 60%.
 On the PPC7410 branch inlining has a smaller, yet still significant effect, eliminating about 25% of the remaining LR/CTR stall cycles.
-A notable exception to the MPT trend occurs for the OCaml micro-benchmarks Fib, take and taku.
+A notable exception to the MPT trend occurs for the OCaml micro-benchmarks Fib, takc and taku.
 These tiny recursive micro benchmarks contain few duplicate virtual instructions and so the Pentium's branch target buffer (BTB) mostly predicts correctly and inlining the conditional branches cannot help.

-Interestingly, the same three OCaml micro benchmarks Fib, take and taku that challenge branch inlining on the P4 also reap the greatest benefit from apply/return inlining, as shown in Figure 5.1(a).
+Interestingly, the same three OCaml micro benchmarks Fib, takc and taku that challenge branch inlining on the P4 also reap the greatest benefit from apply/return inlining, as shown in Figure 5.1(a).
 (This appears as the significant improvement of SUB+BI+AR relative to SUB+BI.)
 Due to the recursive nature of these benchmarks, their performance is dominated by the behavior of virtual calls and returns.
 Thus, we expect predicting the returns to have significant impact.

 For SableVM on the P4, however, our implementation of apply/return inlining is restricted by the fact that gcc-generated code touches the processor's esp register.
-Rather than implement a complicated stack switching technique, as discussed in Section 4.4, we allow the virtual and machine stacks to become misaligned when SableVM manipulates the esp directly.
-This increases the overhead of our apply/return inlining implementation, presumably by reducing the effectiveness of the return address stack predictor.
+Rather than implement a complicated stack switching technique, as discussed in Section 4.4, we allow the virtual and machine stacks to become misaligned and then manipulate the esp directly.
+This reduces the performance of our apply/return inlining implementation, presumably by somehow impeding the operation of the return address stack predictor.
+This can be seen in Figure 5.2(a), where adding apply/return inlining increases mispredicted branches.
 On the PPC7410, the effect of apply/return inlining on LR/CTR stalls is very small for SableVM.